johnaedo/cis4004-project-template/README.md

 2. Make your changes
 3. Test thoroughly
 4. Create a pull request with a clear description

+## 🤖 AI Usage Citation

+### Claude.ai (Claude 3.7 Sonnet & Claude 3.5 Sonnet)

+AI was extensively used in this project:

+- **Frontend Development**: All React components in the `client/src/components/` directory were created and structured with AI assistance.

+- **Backend Structure**: AI provided templates and structure for the backend Express.js server, including controllers, routes, and middleware.

+- **Troubleshooting**: AI assisted with debugging issues, particularly authentication problems and component logic.

+- **Integration**: AI helped with integrating third-party libraries such as recharts for data visualization.

+The foundation of both the frontend and backend architecture was significantly influenced by AI-generated code, which was then customized and extended to meet the specific requirements of the application.

 ---
 Happy budgeting! 🎉